-Think of your body’s testosterone reserve as a bank account...an account that has to last a lifetime.
+Consider your body’s testosterone level as a bank account...an account that has to last a lifetime.

-The problem is that, as men age, more money (testosterone) gets spent.
+The problem is that, as men age, more money (testosterone) goes out the door.

 Remember those halcyon days of your youth, when you could eat what you wanted and still stay slim?